firebase/firebase-js-sdk/.changeset/gold-ways-yell.md

 'firebase': minor
 ---

-Support multiple inequality in compound queries.
+Added support for multiple inequality in compound queries.